MarioJayakumar/MarioJayakumar.github.io/about/index.md

 * Development Systems: Windows, Android, Unity

 ## Projects
-* Visual Chemical Balancer (Android)
+ Visual Chemical Balancer (Android)
-\t     Balances chemical equations and provides step by step solution
-* Tweet Analysis App
+ *Balances chemical equations and provides step by step solution Tweet Analysis App
-\t     Uses sentiment analysis and twitter API to produce a sentiment graph
-\t     of any twitter user over the last year
-* Tron for AR
+ *Uses sentiment analysis and twitter API to produce a sentiment graph of any twitter user over the last year Tron for AR
-\t     Game for Microsoft Hololens that allows user to play Tron,
-\t     anchored to any surface in the real world
-* University of Maryland Augmented Reality Club Website
-\t     Helped create club's website'
+ *Game for Microsoft Hololens that allows user to play Tron, anchored to any surface in the real world University of Maryland Augmented Reality Club Website *Helped create club's website'

 ## Involvements
-* Augmented Reality Club (Web Dev Team and Tutorial Coordinator)
-\t   Organize tutorial events for club so new members can learn AR Development
-\t   Create and maintain club website
+ Augmented Reality Club (Web Dev Team and Tutorial Coordinator) *Organize tutorial events for club so new members can learn AR Development *Create and maintain club website

 ## Preview